County Route 104 (Suffolk County, New York)

 County Route 104 (CR 104) is a 7.45 mi county road in Suffolk County, New York, in the United States.
-It runs north from CR 80 in Quogue to New York State Route 24 (NY 24), CR 63 and CR 94 just outside Riverhead.
+It runs north from CR 80 in Quogue to New York State Route 24 (NY 24), CR 63 and CR 94 in Riverside.
 Much of CR 104 runs through the David Allen Sarnoff Pine Barrens Preserve, a major New York State Conservation Area that was once owned by Radio Corporation of America.
 There is an access point into the preserve along CR 104 south of Riverhead.

 From 1930 to 1972, the road was signed as New York State Route 113.

 Route description

 CR 104 begins at an intersection with CR 80 (Montauk Highway) in the village of Quogue.
 The route heads to the northwest as Quogue–Riverhead Road, a two-lane residential road with a 40 mph speed limit.
 After the junction with Scrub Oak Road, CR 104 passes the dead end of Station Road and crosses under the Long Island Rail Road's Montauk Branch, passing a large industrial area north of the tracks.
 Intersecting with Old Country Road, CR 104 bends northward and returns to a more residential area.
 Exiting the village of Quogue, the speed limit increases to 45 mph and the road enters East Quogue, passing some farms and a junction with Lewis Road.
 The route curves to the northwest and the speed limit increases once again to 50 mph before entering interchanges 64N-S of the Sunrise Highway (NY 27).
 CR 104 expands to four lanes for a short distance, merging back to two after the interchange.

 After NY 27, CR 104 enters dense woods and the speed limit increases to 55 mph.
 The road intersects with the northern terminus of CR 31 (Old Riverhead Road), which services Westhampton and Gabreski Airport, at a traffic circle.
-After another northbound stretch, CR 104 enters a large junction with the southern terminus of CR 105 (Cross River Drive).
+After another northbound stretch, CR 104 enters a partial interchange with the southern terminus of CR 105 (Cross River Drive).
 After CR 105, CR 104 enters the more residential community of Riverside.
 It intersects Old Quogue Road, a former routing of the road that branches slightly to the east of.
 The road also changes names to Riverleigh Avenue and the speed limit is reduced to 40 mph.
 Soon after, CR 104 reaches its northern terminus, the Riverside roundabout just across the Peconic River from the community of Riverhead.
 The roundabout, which was widened to two lanes in October 2018, provides access to CR 63 (Lake Avenue / Peconic Avenue), CR 94 and NY 24 (Flanders Road / Nugent Drive).